 Applicants must submit the following:

-- Three letters of recommendation with a minimum of two from current or previous faculty, and one from an employer or individual familiar with the applicant's character.
-Recommendation letters must be sent directly from the reference source to the Inova Fairfax Hospital School of Medical Laboratory Science.
+- Three professional letters of recommendation are required.
+References may be from current/previous faculty or from an employer or individual familiar with the applicant's character.
+Recommendation letters may be sent directly from the reference source to the Inova Fairfax Hospital School of Medical Laboratory Science.
+Recommendation letters may also be emailed directly from the source to the program supervisor at email@example.com.

 - Applicants who completed their education training outside the U.S. must have their educational transcripts evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 (Refer here for a list of qualified companies) The applicant pays for the examination and credential evaluation services.
 The official transcript evaluation must be sent directly from the official credential evaluation source to the Inova Fairfax Hospital School of Medical Laboratory Science.